-In June 2015, the Supreme Court ruled in a five-to-four decision that same-sex marriage is a right guaranteed by the Constitution.
+In June 2015, the Supreme Court ruled in a 5-4 decision that same-sex marriage is a right guaranteed by the Constitution.
 When the ruling was passed, the U.S. president at the time changed the banner on the White House’s official Twitter account to the rainbow flag in support of LGBT rights.
-The Supreme Court’s ruling prohibited the fourteen states that banned same-sex marriage from enforcing these laws.
+The Supreme Court’s ruling prohibited the 14 states that banned same-sex marriage from enforcing these laws.

-In August 2015, a Rowan County clerk refused to issue marriage certificates for same-sex couples due to her beliefs.
+In August 2015, a Rowan County, Kentucky, clerk refused to issue marriage certificates for same-sex couples due to her beliefs.
 She was later jailed for five days since she had defied a U.S. federal court order to issue the documents.
 In fact, the court had violated her constitutional right to freedom of belief.

 When the Supreme Court ruled in favor of legalizing same-sex marriage, former governor of Arkansas and former Republican presidential candidate Mike Huckabee called it “judicial tyranny.”

 Constitutional lawyer and scholar Phyllis Schlafly listed nine methods judges use to undermine social morality.
 They rewrite the Constitution, censor acknowledgment of God, redefine marriage, undermine U.S. sovereignty, promote pornography, support feminism, handicap law enforcement, interfere with elections, and impose taxes.